Scheduled MonumentsWalesCoed y Caerau Auxiliary Unit Operational Base

 What is Coed y Caerau Auxiliary Unit Operational Base?

-Coed y Caerau Auxiliary Unit Operational Base is a Second World War defensive installation located in Wales, part of the broader network of Auxiliary Unit sites established across Britain in anticipation of German invasion.
+Coed y Caerau Auxiliary Unit Operational Base is a Second World War defensive installation located in Wales, designated as a Scheduled Ancient Monument under the reference MM346.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM346.

 What period does Coed y Caerau Auxiliary Unit Operational Base date from?

 Coed y Caerau Auxiliary Unit Operational Base dates from the post medieval/modern period, and is classified as a auxiliary unit site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Coed y Caerau Auxiliary Unit Operational Base?